Image Captions are Natural Prompts for Text-to-Image Models: Evaluation

 \end{itemize}

-\paragraph{ImageNet-1K.} For the large-scale ImageNet-1K, we generate corresponding synthetic datasets with the guidance scale of $1.5$ and different strategies of basic prompts and CiP, respectively.
-For a comprehensive evaluation, other than testing on original ImageNet validation set (INet-Val), we further measure the Top-$1$ and Top-$5$ accuracy on multiple challenging ImageNet variants including ImageNet-v2 (INet-v2) \citep{recht2019imagenet}, ImageNet-Sketch (INet-Sketch) \citep{wang2019learning}, ImageNet-R (INet-R) \citep{hendrycks2021many}, and ImageNet-A (INet-A) \citep{hendrycks2021natural}.
-We also compare to the ImageNet-1K-like synthetic data generated by BigGAN \citep{ravuri2019seeing} and Stable Diffusion v1.4 (ImageNet-SD) \citep{sariyildiz2023fake}.
-The results are shown in Table \ref{tab:imagenet1k}, which indicates that: (1) Synthetic data generated by SD v1.5 ($\text{gs}=1.5$) with basic prompts achieve slightly better performance than those generated by SD v1.4 ($\text{gs}=2$) with prompts of \texttt{``\{class name\}, \{definition of the class\}''}; and (2) CiP substantially increases the performance in different ImageNet variants compared to basic prompts, suggesting that synthetic data induced by CiP better characterize the original data distribution.
+\paragraph{ImageNet-1K} For the large-scale ImageNet-1K, we generate corresponding synthetic datasets with the gs of $1.5$ and different strategies of basic prompts and CiP, respectively. {For a comprehensive comparison, we construct the prompt set by utilizing the powerful LLM of Vicuna-13B \citep{vicuna2023} to: (1) generate $13$ image captions and for each class (LLM-Gen) and (2) follow \citep{dunlap2023diversify} to summarize $130$ image captions from approximately $1300$ real image captions per class (LLM-Sum).} We compare to the ImageNet-1K-like synthetic data generated by BigGAN \citep{ravuri2019seeing}, SD v1.4 (ImageNet-SD) \citep{sariyildiz2023fake}, {LLM-Gen, and LLM-Sum} in Table \ref{tab:imagenet1k}.
+By evaluating well-trained models on ImageNet validation set (INet-Val) and ImageNet-v2 (INet-v2) \citep{recht2019imagenet}, we observe that (1) synthetic data generated by SD v1.5 ($\text{gs}=1.5$) with basic prompts have a similar performance to those generated by SD v1.4 ($\text{gs}=2$) with prompts of \texttt{``\{class\}, \{definition of the class\}''}; (2) CiP substantially increases the performance in ImageNet validation sets compared to Basic prompts ($45.23\%\rightarrow 54.06\%$ on INet-Val Top-1), suggesting that synthetic data induced by CiP better characterize the original data distribution; {(3) LLM-Gen performs slightly worse than Basic prompts, which we attribute to the subjective imagination of LLM.
+A detailed analysis {\it w.r.t.} LLM-generated/polished captions is provided in Section \ref{sec:ablation study}.
+(4) CiP outperforms LLM-Sum, underscoring the critical importance of a diverse prompt set in training data synthesis;} and (5) by generating $10\times$ synthetic data {\it w.r.t.} ImageNet-1K via CiP, corresponding well-trained models have a large performance gain ($54.06\%\rightarrow 62.14\%$ on INet-Val Top-1).
+This remarkable improvement on training effect of synthetic data suggests that {\it class-relevant textual information in prompts can successfully transfer to corresponding visual information via T2I models}.

+\paragraph{Out-of-distribution Robustness} Other than testing on in-distribution data, we further measure the performance on multiple challenging ImageNet variants including ImageNet-Sketch (INet-Sketch) \citep{wang2019learning}, ImageNet-R (INet-R) \citep{hendrycks2021many}, and ImageNet-A (INet-A) \citep{hendrycks2021natural} which contains different types of out-of-distribution images.
+The results in Table \ref{tab:imagenet1k} show that (1) all synthetic datasets with the same size of ImageNet-1K have inferior OoD performance to real data, while CiP achieves the best among them; and (2) when more synthetic data generated with CiP, the OoD performance is more efficiently increased compared to in-distribution performance and finally {\it surpasses real data}, which is firstly achieved in ImageNet-1K by T2I synthetic data.
+Therefore, CiP can synthesize fairly informative OoD examples that enhance models' robustness and contribute to their safe deployment in the open world.